 Template Summary of contents Frequency of submission to CPMO T2A.
-Loan tape and other data dictionary Provides dictionary for all fields required in the loan tape Acts as a checklist for bank teams to ensure banks have provided all data required Not required to be submitted T2B.
-DIV monitoring template Red/Amber/Green assessment template for each check prescribed for DIV for each field/combination of fields Weekly update of WIP template provided
+Loan tape and other data dictionary Provides a dictionary for all fields required in the loan tape Acts as a checklist for the bank teams to ensure banks have provided all data required One version to be submitted T2B.
+DIV monitoring template Red/Amber/Green assessment template for each check prescribed for DIV for each field/combination of fields Weekly update of work in progress (WIP) template provided